syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-custom-stamp-annotations.md

 ---
 layout: post
-title:  Working with custom stamp annotations in PDF Viewer Xamarin.Forms | Syncfusion
+title: Working with custom stamp annotations in PDF Viewer | Syncfusion
-description: The PDF Viewer custom stamp annotation allows the users to to include any form of Xamarin.Forms widget like Button, Entry, Label, and Image anywhere in the PDF document
+description: The custom stamp annotation allows the users to include any form of Xamarin.Forms widget like Button, Entry, Label, and Image anywhere in the PDF document
 platform: Xamarin
 control: SfPdfViewer
 documentation: ug